jub-ecosystem/mictlanx-client/README.md

 The buckets are an special logic type of storage in ```MictlanX```.
 The buckets are placed in a virtual storage space (VSS) that enhanced some properties of the data like availability, security and fault-tolerant.

 A conceptual representation is shown in the image below, 1) The user or application which produce and consume.
-The files can be allocated in the system using the 2)  ```MictlanX - Client```, this python-based program makes easy the communication with the system, 3) ```MictlanX FM``` by now is in working progress, its role is to balance the load across a set of $VSS$ and, 4) The users can also send availability policies that perform some predefine operation over the peers and update its replication strategy.
+The files can be allocated in the system using the 2)  ```MictlanX - Client```, this python-based program makes easy the communication with the system, 3) ```MictlanX Router``` , its role is to balance the load across a set of $VSS$, you can have lots of routers and program your own consistency model, but one ```MictlanX router``` is enough for testing, and, 4) The users can also send availability policies that perform some predefine operation over the peers and update its data replication strategy.

 <p align="center">
   <img width="500" src="./assets/01.png" />